hosseinghorbanzadeh/A-hybrid-method-of-link-prediction-in-directed-graphs/README.md

 of the connection (in-out-neighbor) are used along with the information on the common neighbors
  # CN-AH_AH
- is a Python library which offers for Proposed measure.
+ is a Python code which offers for Proposed measure.
 The measures proposed in this paper are compared to the following baseline methods:CN-IN,CN-OUT,AA-IN,...
 The performance of the proposed measure is evaluated in two modes: Unsupervised link prediction and Supervised link prediction
 A Article of  Proposed measure can be found in https://www.sciencedirect.com/science/article/abs/pii/S0957417420306965